psygo/psygo/README.md

 I'm currently a solo developer creating apps and websites with Flutter, Dart, TypeScript, JavaScript, HTML and CSS.
 I also have experience with Docker, Python, Django, Kubernetes and some other stuff.
 However for most of these I would have to dust off my knowledge before fully using it back again.

+> Currently, I've been studying a lot of Haskell and functional programming.

 I'm a Brazilian native, so I speak Portuguese, but I also speak English and French.

-> I'm an on-and-off Linux and Vim user, and you can check out [my dotfiles][dotfiles].
-I still have a lot of software dependencies &mdash; addictions? &mdash; on Windows though, like the Adobe Creative Cloud suite.
+> My daily driver is Artix, a distro based on Arch Linux, you can check out [my dotfiles][dotfiles].
+I still have some software dependencies &mdash; addictions? &mdash; on Windows though, mostly due to working with others..

 [dotfiles]: https://github.com/psygo/dotfiles